indrajithbandara/hello-world/README.md

 # hello-world
-Enjel Hutasoit's first website designing
+Enjel Hutasoit's first designing website

+Since this is my first in designing a website, you might find some "weird" concept.
+But believe me, it works!